Type 2 Diabetes Mellitus: Symptoms, Diagnosis, Treatment

 Type 2 Diabetes Mellitus:

-Type 2 Diabetes Mellitus is characterized by insulin resistance leading to increase insulin production by the pancreatic beta-cells.
+Type 2 DM, is characterized by insulin resistance leading to increase insulin production by the pancreatic beta-cells.

 Over time, the insulin secretory capacity of the pancreas becomes unable to overcome insulin resistance, resulting in progressive deterioration of beta-cell function and steady decrease in plasma insulin and subsequently an increase in plasma glucose.

-Although obesity is the most important risk factor for Type 2 Diabetes Mellitus, other important risks factors.
+Although obesity is the most important risk factor for Type 2 DM, other important risks factors.

-These important risk factors include; positive family history, ethnicity (e.g. Native Americans, African Americans, Hispanics, Asian Americans and Pacific Islanders), age and gender have also been associated with increased risk for developing Type 2 Diabetes Mellitus.
+These important risk factors include; positive family history, ethnicity (e.g. Native Americans, African Americans, Hispanics, Asian Americans and Pacific Islanders), age and gender have also been associated with increased risk for developing Type 2 DM.

 Screening for Diabetes Mellitus: